neo4j-drivers/neo4j-drivers.github.io/index.md

 ### Bolt v2 (Neo4j 3.4)

 Version 2 incorporates an updated type system, but retains the messaging protocol from version 1.
+There is consequently no second version of the Bolt Messaging Protocol Specification.

 - Bolt Type System Extensions v2